 Anyone can be charged – even by mistake – with a crime.
 If you are arrested and charged with a misdemeanor or a felony in the state of Washington, whether you are innocent or guilty as charged, it is important to know as much as possible about the criminal justice process and about what happens when someone is charged with a crime in this state.
-A good understanding of how the system works can help those facing criminal charges make the best choices for themselves.
+A good domestic violence lawyer with an understanding of how the system works can help those facing criminal charges make the best choices for themselves.

 In every state, the criminal justice process typically begins with an arrest.
 In some cases, a warrant for the arrest has been signed by a judge, but police officers also make on-the-spot arrests when they witness or respond to crimes.
 Either way, a police report follows the arrest and the booking procedure.
 The report summarizes the events leading up to the arrest and the details of the arrest – the date, time, location, names of witnesses, and other pertinent facts.

 Usually, a prosecutor determines on the basis of the police report whether or not to charge the suspect with the alleged crime.
 In the state of Washington, this is when an experienced Seattle criminal defense attorney can sometimes intervene on a client’s behalf to have the charges being considered reduced or not even filed at all.
 The sooner a domestic violence attorney can go to work, the more that attorney can do on behalf of a client.